-An interesting grant currently available (application deadline: August 2013, pre-appication submissions June 2013) points out the need to conduct a broad search.
+Another interesting grant available June 2015 points out the need to conduct a broad search.
 You can of course go to the websites of any of the big agencies noted above – but that may limit your findings.
-Currently the Department of the Army is seeking applicants for a grant for ovarian cancer research to the tune of $4.3 million.
-They require no experience in this area but are specifically looking for a visionary for “creative, high-impact research” to end ovarian cancer.
-Unlike most agency grants this one is avilable to individuals, and qualified professionals from other disciplines are welcome to apply.
+Currently the Department of the Army - Materiel Command is seeking applicants for grants for biometric research to the tune of $5 million total.
+Awards for individual projects will range from a minimum of $100,000 to a maximum of $500,000.
+Basically biometrics research proposals should relate to results that result in faster and/or better identification and preservation of forensic evidence (like you see on TV - pretty cool!).

-Ending ovarian cancer is certainly a great goal, but potential applicants might not look first to the Army or Department of Defense for available grants.
+This is a great goal and very intriguing grant opportunity.
+Certainly potential applicants might not look first to the Army or Department of Defense for available grants.
 So if you are seeking a grant it's important to know where and how to look — which you can discover more about in Find Grants.

 Federal grants are typically multi-year awards and the monies awarded depend on the specific programs and legislation generating the request.
 Small awards may be in the tens of thousands while larger ones can be many millions of dollars.

 It is important to understand that federal grants are not made for “unrestricted purposes” or to support the existing programs or activities of an organization.
 They are instead awarded for very specific purposes in response to specific federal legislation.
 Therefore if you apply for a federal grant you will most likely be developing a new plan that is not a routine part of your organization’s current everyday activities.

 Agencies at the cabinet level provide funds through their sub-agencies.
 Federal Aid is not the same as Federal Grants.
 For examples of Federal Aid Programs, click Federal Assistance in the United States.
 For a trustworthy source of information on domestic assistance in the United States, including a list of Federal Assistance Programs, see The Catalog of Federal Domestic Assistance.